fdbozzo/foxbin2prg/README.md

 I do not maintain the spanish documentation - it would fade.
 So just check Fernados repo for this information.
 A quick run is [introduced](#use-foxbin2prg), more [complex](./Documentacion/github/FoxBin2prg_Run.md#usage-1), and a large [documentation](./Documentacion/github/FoxBin2prg.md) exists too.
 Remember yourself to compile the exe first.
-For a quick few of the changes made by the fork, see [Changes by the fork](#changes-by-the-fork).

 ---
 ---